panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 A function is a reusable block of code that accepts arguments and returns a computed value.

-A *pure function* always returns the same value given the same arguments and produces no side-effects.
+A *pure function* always returns the same value given the same arguments and produces no side effects.

 Let's see in more detail what are pure functions and why they are useful.